Tech boom leads global markets through first half of 2024

 It is not just equity markets where milestones have been set.

 Japan's yen has bowed to a 38-year low against the dollar in currency markets.
-Cocoa had one of its best-ever runs while French bond risk has exploded to its highest level since the euro crisis after French President Emmanuel Macron's drubbing by the far right in EU elections this month drove him to call a snap parliamentary election on Sunday.
+Cocoa had one of its best-ever runs while French bond risk has exploded to its highest level since the euro crisis after French President Emmanuel Macron's drubbing by the far right in EU elections drove him to call a snap parliamentary election, the first round of which was held on Sunday.

 Government bonds had been having a tough time anyway.
 Predictions of a gush of rate cuts have turned out to be just a dribble in a few parts of Europe and emerging markets and certainly not in the United States yet.